Whaling in Japan

 A whale and a sub-adult being loaded aboard a factory ship, the Nisshin Maru.
 The sign above the slipway reads, "Legal research under the ICRW."
 Australia released this photo to challenge that claim.

 Japanese whaling, in terms of active hunting of whales, is estimated by the Japan Whaling Association to have begun around the 12th century.
 However, Japanese whaling on an industrial scale began around the 1890s when Japan started to participate in the modern whaling industry, at that time an industry in which many countries participated.

 During the 20th century, Japan was heavily involved in commercial whaling.
 This continued until the International Whaling Commission (IWC) moratorium on commercial whaling went into effect in 1986.
 Japan continued to hunt whales using the scientific research provision in the agreement, and Japanese whaling was conducted by the Institute of Cetacean Research.
 This was allowed under IWC rules, although most IWC members opposed it.
 However, in March 2014, the UN's International Court of Justice ruled that the Japanese whaling program called "JARPA II" in the Southern Ocean, including inside the Australian Whale Sanctuary, was not in accordance with the International Convention for the Regulation of Whaling, and was not for scientific purposes, as it had claimed.
 They ordered Japan to cease operations.
-In response to the ruling, Japan formulated a new Antarctic research whaling program, "NEWREP-A", to replace JARPAII.
+In response to the ruling, Japan formulated a new Antarctic research whaling program, "NEWREP-A", to replace JARPA II.
 Under this program, 333 Antarctic minke whales were hunted each year from 2015 to 2018.
 On 1 July 2019, Japan withdrew from the IWC and resumed commercial whaling, claiming that the IWC's original goal of sustainable whaling had been lost.
 As a result, Japanese whaling will now only take place in Japan's territorial waters and exclusive economic zones, moving away from the high seas in order to avoid trade violations under CITES.
 In 2024, Japan hunted 179 Bryde's whales, 87 minke whales, 30 fin whales, and 25 sei whales.